Pre-K had a wonderful time at their outdoor picnic at Zion Park today!

 Work Together Wednesday!
 Today we combined classrooms and worked together building, putting puzzles together and playing with the parachute.

-14 days ago, Patricia Almonaitis
+2 months ago, Patricia Almonaitis

 work together Wednesday